Multi-phase-field elasticity model based on partial rank-one energy relaxation on pairwise interfaces: Introduction

 \section{Introduction}

-Material microstructure modeling is essential in many fields including biology, hydrodynamics, chemistry, engineering, and materials science.
-The evolution of the microstructure is generally determined by the reduction of the free energy \citep{Che:2002:pfm}, which can contain chemical energy, interfacial energy, mechanical energy, magnetic energy, electrostatic energy, etc. Conventionally, the interfaces are treated mathematically as sharp boundaries separating the phases.
+Modeling of the evolution of material microstructure is essential in many fields such as biology, hydrodynamics, chemistry, engineering, and materials science.
+It provides a deeper understanding of natural phenomena and enables the enhancement of manufacturing processes toward better materials.
+The evolution of the microstructure is generally determined by minimizing the total energy under consideration, which may include chemical energy, interfacial energy, mechanical energy, magnetic energy, electrostatic energy, and others.
+Conventionally, interfaces are treated mathematically as sharp boundaries separating the phases.
 Subsequently, the interface velocity is determined as an additional boundary condition, which requires explicit tracking of the interfaces.
-This is easy to accomplish for one-dimensional problems and quickly becomes impractical and complicated for two- and three-dimensional problems.
-The need to address moving boundary problems in real three-dimensional systems has led to the development of the phase-field method.
+While this is possible for one-dimensional problems, it quickly becomes impractical and complex for higher-dimensional cases.
+The need to address moving interface problems in real three-dimensional systems has led to the development of phase-field theory.
+A general review of phase-field theory is available in \cite{Che:2002:pfm,Ste:2009:mas}.